Research Topics in Cyber Security

 Socio-technical Security (Theme lead: Shujun Li): Socio-technical aspects of malware especially ransomware, usability, user behaviour, user profiling and modelling, cybercrime, privacy by design and privacy management, security and trust in online social networks, human-related risks, insider threats, trust management.

-The University has set Cyber Security as one of only two university level priority areas (together with Biosciences) and has a plan to further grow the Centre by appointing more academic staff.
+The University has set Cyber Security as one of only two university level Signature Research Themes and has a plan to further grow the Centre.
 We therefore look forward to extending our research spectrum to cover more future emerging Cyber Security technologies.